Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Introduction

 \subsection{Objectives and Challenges}

 One of the strategies to better guide passengers is to provide path recommendations so that the passenger flows are re-distributed in a better way and the system travel times are reduced.
-This can be seen as solving an \textbf{optimal passenger flow distribution problem} over a public transit network.
-However, there are several challenges to this problem. \begin{itemize} \item First, as the objective is to reduce the system travel time, we need to have an analytical formulation to calculate passengers' travel time of a path.
-However, passengers' waiting time at the boarding and transfer station is not only determined by other waiting passengers, but only those who already boarded the same line as they reduce the vehicle's capacity \citep{de1993transit}.
-This complicated interaction makes it difficult to have an analytical formulation for passenger's travel time when the left behind is not negligible (which is usually the case during service disruptions).
+This can be seen as solving an \textbf{optimal passenger flow distribution (or assignment) problem} over a public transit network.
+However, there are several challenges to this problem. \begin{itemize} \item First, as the objective is to reduce the system travel time, an analytical formulation to calculate passengers' travel times is needed.
+However, a passenger's waiting times at the boarding and transfer stations are not only determined by other waiting passengers but also those who already boarded the same line as they reduce the vehicle's capacity \citep{de1993transit}.
+This complicated interaction makes it difficult to have an analytical formulation for passengers' travel time when the left behind is not negligible (which is usually the case during service disruptions).
 More details on this challenge are elaborated in Section \ref{sec_travel_time_liter}. \item Second, there are many uncertainties in the system, such as the number of passengers using the PT system during incidents (i.e., demand uncertainty), incident duration, and whether passengers would follow the recommendations or not (i.e., behavior uncertainty).
-None of the previous studies have considered uncertainties in modeling an optimal passenger flow problem. \end{itemize}
+Previous studies have not considered uncertainties in modeling an optimal passenger flow problem. \end{itemize}